 Sir Robert Yeamans, c1642 by Willem Flessiers

 I originally misdated this portrait as 1682, whch meant I assumed it was of a later Robert Yeamans.
 Thanks to Penny Gay who took the trouble to point out my mistake, which led to the updating of this page.
-The original portrait is held by the Bristol Museum and Art Gallery and there's a nice reproduction of it at Bridgeman Images.
+The original portrait is held by the Bristol Museum and Art Gallery.

 Yeamans and Boucher were hanged in front of Yeamans house in Wine Street on 30th May 1643.
 Captain Langrish taunted the two men and disturbed their last devotions, whilst Captain Clifton "smote sorely the hand of Yeamans' brother-in-law, John Haggat, because he stayed the oscillation of the body of the victim as he was swung off the ladder."
 Yeamans left a pregnant widow and eight children and Boucher left a widow and seven children.
 Yeamans was buried at Christ Church and Boucher at St. Werburgh's.